dweekly/docs/pages/deep-linked-ads/criteo-mobile-tracking.md

 If you'd like to send more data in your Criteo postbacks, you can [customize your postbacks](/deep-linked-ads/branch-universal-ads/#edit-postbacks).

 !!! example "Adding Static Track Transaction"
-	*Static Track Transaction* is a custom template that replaces the default PURCHASE (Track Transaction) template.
-You should see STATIC_TRACK_TRANSACTION as an event under the **Postback Config** in the Criteo Partner Manager UI.
+	<notranslate>*Static Track Transaction*</notranslate> is a custom template that replaces the default PURCHASE (Track Transaction) template.
+You should see STATIC_TRACK_TRANSACTION as an event under the <notranslate>**Postback Config**</notranslate> in the Criteo Partner Manager UI.
 You can copy the postback template from STATIC_TRACK_TRANSACTION, and paste it into the PURCHASE postback, replacing the previous postback.
-Click *Save* at the bottom of the screen, and you're good to go!
+Click <notranslate>*Save*</notranslate> at the bottom of the screen, and you're good to go!

 #### Change attribution windows